osawa-naotaka/unisearch/example/next/02.preindexed/README.md

-# StaticSeek Preindexed On-Demand Loading Example (Next.js)
+# staticseek Preindexed On-Demand Loading Example (Next.js)

 A working demo of this implementation is available at [staticseek-next.pages.dev](https://staticseek-next.pages.dev/).